Home

 - Programmer's Nightmare

-computer instructions to create something resembling a computer program, but
+resembling a computer program, but with the important difference

-with the important different that players have controlling interests in particular
+that they have controlling interests in particular cards, i.e.

 - Pueblo